 In addition, insurers’ designation of a recovery agent may not act as a fail-safe for receipt of CPNs and other correspondence from the CRC.
 Even in instances where an insurer has designated a recovery agent, the CRC may still persist in sending correspondence directly to the insurer (sometimes to an incorrect address) without a copy to the recovery agent.
 Correspondence to the correct insurer may also fail in the event a third-party administrator (TPA) does not correctly designate its insured (or sometimes even if the TPA does correctly designate the proper insurer).

-ISO Claims Partners continues to carefully monitor the implementation by the CRC of the new rolling-recovery process and will continue to aggressively pursue accountability by CMS and the CRC for proper administration of the new process.
-ISO Claims Partners is committed to keeping you informed so your organization can best meet the demands of CRC recovery efforts, and we will continue to protect our customers’ interests and advocate on their behalf.
+We continue to carefully monitor the implementation by the CRC of the new rolling-recovery process and will continue to aggressively pursue accountability by CMS and the CRC for proper administration of the new process.
+We are committed to keeping you informed so your organization can best meet the demands of CRC recovery efforts, and we will continue to protect our customers’ interests and advocate on their behalf.